Risen 2: Dark Waters: Plot

-The Harpoon acquired, Steelbeard reveals that there are three other Titan artifacts that must be used in conjunction with the Harpoon in order to kill the Titan Lord Mara, the Kraken's master.
-Mara sends the Kraken to the Sword Coast and sinks Steelbeard's ship, as well as killing Steelbeard himself.
-The hero is then tasked with obtaining the three artifacts from their respective owners to kill Mara.
+The Harpoon acquired, Steelbeard reveals that three other Titan artifacts must be used in conjunction with the Harpoon to kill the Titan Lord Mara, the Kraken's master.
+Mara sends the Kraken to the Sword Coast and sinks Steelbeard's ship, killing Steelbeard himself.
+The hero is then tasked with obtaining the three artifacts from their owners to kill Mara.

 To leave the island, the hero and Patty need to acquire a ship, and the only one available is the Inquisition ship under guard by Commandante Sebastiano.
 However, Sebastiano is under orders to confiscate the Titan Harpoon and will not aid the hero.
-Together with Patty and an ally from the player's chosen faction, they hatch a plan to steal away with the ship and travel to seek the weapons.
+With Patty and an ally from the player's chosen faction, they hatch a plan to steal away with the ship and travel to seek the weapons.

-The hero and patty then travel to Antigua to see pirate captain Slayne to acquire his artifact called the sacrificial knife in the fight against Mara.
+The hero and patty then travel to Antigua to see pirate captain Slayne to acquire his artifact, the sacrificial knife, in the fight against Mara.
 But Admiral Alvarez put the whole place under a trade embargo.
-After helping Slayne to equip the ship with supplies, the hero and Slayne travel to an island called Isle of thieves where Slayne betrays the hero after acquiring the sacrificial knife and leaves him there.
+After helping Slayne to equip the ship with supplies, the hero and Slayne travel to an island called Isle of Thieves where Slayne betrays the hero after acquiring the sacrificial knife and leaves him there.

-By the time the hero got out of that cave, Slayne escaped the island.
-With no ship the hero explores the island and meets The gnome Jaffar who helps him out of The island.
-They travel back to Antigua and challenge Slayne to a duel killing him acquiring his artifact.
+By the time the hero exited that cave, Slayne had escaped the island.
+With no ship the hero explores the island and meets The gnome Jaffar who helps him out on the isle.
+They travel back to Antigua and challenge Slayne to a duel killing him and acquiring his artifact.

 The hero then travels to Caldera to find the pirate captain Garcia to acquire his artifact.
-They found out he had travelled to the island of Maraccai bay.
-There he found out the inquisition lead an expedition there and they haven't returned.
+They found out he had traveled to the island of Maraccai bay.
+He found out the inquisition lead an expedition there, and they haven't returned.
 The hero explores the island to find Commandant Corrientes's expedition in Maraccai village, who tasks him with finding the secret entrance to the fire temple.
-The hero through a series of quests finds he was the pirate captain Garcia masquerading as Corrientes; then kills him and acquires his artifact from the fire temple.
+Through a series of quests, the hero finds he was the pirate captain Garcia masquerading as Corrientes; then kills him and acquires his artifact from the fire temple.

-Then the hero travels to the Isle of dead to ask captain steelbeard's ghost about his share of artifact and found it's in Antigua.
+Then the hero travels to the Isle of Dead to ask captain steelbeard's ghost about his share of artifact and found it's in Antigua.
 The hero acquires the earth Amulet and found the location of Water temple where Mara resides: from Steelbeard's ghost.
-The hero then travels to the water temple along the way Mara intercepts in the form of A giant Kraken.
-The hero defeats the kraken and along with a crew reach the water temple.
+The hero then travels to the water temple.
+Along the way Mara intercepts in the form of A giant Kraken.
+The hero defeats the kraken and a crew reaches the water temple.
 While the crew defeats Mara's minions, the hero enters the temple and kills Mara; freeing the world from her grip.
-Then the hero and his crew leave the Water temple as the game is finished.
+Then the hero and his crew leave the Water temple after the game ends.